Good Soil

 „Podcast nicht mehr folgen“ fehlgeschlagen

-In his late thirties, Jeff Chu leaves his job as a magazine writer and enrolls at Princeton Theological Seminary.
-There he takes a class at the “Farminary,” a twenty-one-acre working farm where students learn to cultivate the earth while examining life’s biggest questions.
-In this book, Chu unpacks what he learns about creating “good soil”—both literally and figuratively—drawing lessons from the rhythms of growth, decay, and regeneration that define life on the land, as well as through the chickens, goats, and zinnias that seasonally share that space.
+In his late thirties, Jeff Chu left his job as a magazine writer and found himself at Princeton Theological Seminary’s “Farminary”—a twenty-one-acre working farm where students learn to cultivate the earth while examining life’s biggest questions.
+Now, he unpacks what he learned about creating “good soil,” both literally and figuratively, drawing lessons from the rhythms of growth, decay, and regeneration that define life on the land.

-In a series of reflections, Chu introduces us to the cast of characters, human and not, who become his teachers.
-While observing the egrets that visit the pond, the worms that turn waste into fertile soil, and the Chinese long beans that get passed over in the farm’s CSA, Chu also considers our desire to belong, our relationship with food, and the significance of his own roots.
+In gorgeous, transporting reflections, Chu introduces us to the cast of characters, human and not, who became his teachers.
+While observing the egrets that visit the pond, the worms that turn waste into fertile soil, and the Chinese long beans that get passed over in the farm’s CSA, Chu considers our desire to belong, the story behind the food on our plate, and the significance of his own roots.
 What is the earth trying to tell us, if we’ll only stop and listen?

-In gorgeous, transporting prose, Good Soil helps listeners connect to the land and to one another at a time when we all seem more drawn to the distractions of modern technology.
-For nature lovers, foodies, and anyone who has sought more fulfillment, this book shows how love flourishes when all do their part to cultivate acceptance and nurture friendship.
+Good Soil helps readers connect to the land and to one another at a time when we seem drawn most to the phones in our hands.
+For nature lovers, foodies, and anyone who has daydreamed about a more fulfilling life, this book is a tribute to friendship, to the sacredness of our bond with the natural world, and to how love can grow from the unlikeliest of places.